 Brief me

-Social Multi-Criteria Evaluation (SMCE) is a proven methodological framework for public policy impact assessment and conflict management across diverse contexts.
+Social Multi-Criteria Evaluation (SMCE) is a well-established methodological framework for comparing public policy alternatives.
+It integrates multiple technical impact dimensions and social perspectives, ensuring a comprehensive assessment of policy choices.

-Decision Analysis Lab at the Joint Research Centre conducts methodological and applied research, producing scientific publications, technical reports, guidelines, and tools to advance SMCE.
+To further advance SMCE, the Decision Analysis Lab at the Joint Research Centre conducts both methodological and applied research, developing scientific publications, technical reports, guidelines, and tools.

-SOCRATES, our specialized software tool, facilitates impact assessment by structuring problems, making weighting relations transparent, and allowing sensitivity and robustness analysis.
+SOCRATES, our specialized software tool, supports impact assessment by structuring problems, increasing transparency in weighting relations, and enabling sensitivity and robustness analyses.

-In the European Commission, we help implement SMCE in various policy areas, including health, energy, and environment, supporting impact assessments to identify the best policy options in a structured, inclusive, and transparent way.
+We also support the implementation of SMCE across various policy areas, including health, energy, and the environment.
+Within the European Commission, we contribute to ex ante impact assessments, helping to identify the best policy options in a structured, inclusive, and transparent manner.

 Why use Social Multi-Criteria Evaluation